Azure/ResourceModules/README.md

 ## Get started

 * For introduction guidance visit the [Wiki](https://github.com/azure/ResourceModules/wiki)
+* For guidance on which version of the code to leverage, see [Disclaimer](https://github.com/azure/resourcemodules#Disclaimer)
 * For information on contributing, see [Contribution](<https://github.com/Azure/ResourceModules/wiki/Contribution%20guide>)
 * File an issue via [GitHub Issues](https://github.com/azure/ResourceModules/issues/new/choose)
 * For reference documentation, visit [Enterprise-Scale](https://github.com/azure/enterprise-scale)